 2023 Women’s World Cup Quarterfinal Betting Odds - August 11

-The 2023 Women's World Cup final is on August 20, and eight squads still have an opportunity to make it, as we get ready for the quarterfinals in Australia and New Zealand.
+Looking to reach the 2023 Women's World Cup final (on August 20), eight squads are playing in the quarterfinals, as the tournament in Australia and New Zealand approaches its conclusion.

-Pick up a betting edge prior to Friday's Women's World Cup action by perusing our betting preview below.
+Below we provide the betting info to break down before you place a wager on Friday's Women's World Cup action.

 Bet on the Women's World Cup and more at Draftkings!
 Bet now to get a first deposit bonus of up to $1,000!